Season 1875/76 opened on Saturday 2 October with the visit of Kilmarnock to

 the third year in succession.

-On Saturday 25 March 1876, Joe Taylor, Robert Neill, Charles Campbell, Tom Highet, Billy McKinnon and Harry McNeil all featured in Scotland’s 4-0 win over Wales in Partick.
-McKinnon and McNeil were on the scoresheet.
+On Saturday 25 March 1876, Joe Taylor, Robert Neill, Charles Campbell, Tom Highet, Willie Mackinnon and Harry McNeil all featured in Scotland’s 4-0 win over Wales in Partick.
+Mackinnon and McNeil were on the scoresheet.